Shard theory for $g$-fans: Preliminaries

-We remark that a $g$-fan is not necessary a hyperplane arrangement, so that $H(L)$ ($L\in\twopsilt^{n-1}A$) is not necessary contained in the boundaries of $\Sigma(A)$.
-For example, the $g$-fan of the path algebra of the quiver $Q=(1\to 2)$ is given as follows:
+that is, $H(L)$ is the hyperplane containing $C(L)$.
+We remark that a $g$-fan is not necessary a hyperplane arrangement, so that $H(L)$ ($L\in\twopsilt^{n-1}A$) is not necessary contained in the boundaries of the cones of $\Sigma(A)$.
+For example, for the quivier $Q:=(1\to 2)$, let $A:=kQ$ be the path algebra of $Q$.
+Then the $g$-fan of $A$ is given as follows:

-The aim of this paper is to extend the theory of shards, which was originally introduced by Reading to hyperplane arrangements \cite{Re2,Re3}, to $g$-fans and explain a relationship with several important objects of representation theory.
+The aim of this paper is to extend the theory of shards, which was originally introduced by Reading to hyperplane arrangements \cite{Re3,Re4}, to $g$-fans and explain a relationship with several important objects of representation theory.

 We also recall the following result.